-I had a chance to see some of the new terrain at Gore with Mike Pratt on Saturday.
-Progress looked really good.
+I had a chance to see much of the new terrain at Gore with Mike Pratt on Saturday.
+Progress looked good.
 We started up Wild Air to see the new “low-angle learning glade” Chatterbox.

 We checked out the center line that’s been cut to the skier’s right on Wild Air.
 This “new” tree shot is actually the rebirth of something that had been skied in the recent and distant past.
 Mike’s goal for the run is to keep it close enough to the trail to allow the glade to capture snowmaking blow-by from the trail.